rileypsmith/DNN-stock-trader/README.md

 the original Transformer network and derivatives from it, but LSTMs are still useful for a variety of tasks.

+In this analysis, LSTMs are used in two different ways.
+The first is to take a sequence of historical price data and use an LSTM to directly predict the next day's asset price.
+Such a model can then be used auto-regressively to predict prices some time in the future, though as we will see, historical prices are not sufficient fo build an accurate model in this fashion.

+A second approach is to discretize stock returns over some fixed time horizon and turn the sequence modeling task into a classificaiton task: in this case, the LSTM ingests historical prices and tries to predict which "bin" the stock returns will fall into over the following 'n' days.
+This approach fairs somewhat better than the auto-regressive approach, but is still a terrible basis for trading.

 ## Deep Q-Learning
 Deep Q-Learning is entirely different to traditional deep learning with LSTMs.
 It is a reinforcement learning technique that consists of two networks, often